SHORTCUTS TO TOPICS ON THIS PAGE:

 Tax Deferred or Tax Free Income

 A self-directed IRA permits tax free withdrawals of contributions, interest, and earning after the age of 59 ½.
-Opening an account with Preferred Trust and transferring funds to us is NOT taxable – it is a simple transfer from one custodian to another.
+Opening an SDIRA account and transferring funds from another retirement account is a simple transfer of funds, and is NOT taxable.

 Offset Higher Tax Rates